seanbaxter/circle/tuple/README.md

 tuple_cat2(Tuples&&... tpls) {
   return {
-    for i, typename Ti : Tuples => std::forward<Ti>(tpls...[i]).[:] ...
+    for i, typename Ti : Tuples => std::forward<Ti>(tpls...[i])...
   };
 }
 ```

 But this function is _even easier_ with Circle's [first-class tuple support](#first-class-tuple-support).
 We don't have to form a call to `get` to destructure each function parameter into the _initializer-list_.
-We can simply use the tuple slice operator `.[:]` directly on each function parameter, and pack expand that.
+We can simply use the [implicit slice](../universal#implicit-slice) syntax to turn the operand into a pack of elements, and expand that right into the return statement's _initializer-list_.

-Because the `circle::tuple` class registers itself with the `std::tuple_size` extension point, the Circle frontend can infer its tuple size and access its constituent elements with an ADL call to `get`.